schlattk/marketwatch/README.md

 create .env file with the following content:

 APP_ENV=dev

 DB_HOST='your path to mongodb dev here'

 .env.test file with the following content:

 APP_ENV=test

-DB_HOST='your path to mongodb dev here'
+DB_HOST='your path to mongodb test here'

 npm start starts backend server and react server using concurrently